Activities in the surrounding area.

 Rock and beach fishing on many marks within walking distance, will produce mackerel,bass and pollock mainly, with wrasse and garfish providing good sport along with turbot, plaice and dabs on the sand if you are lucky!
 Boat t rips from Penzance run daily.

-Foraging courses leave the campsite three times a week.
-We meet at the Tipi and head off on a spectacular walk taking in the site of an Iron Age fort, a traditional fishing cove and an amazing wet woodland, learning about edible wild plants, seaweeds and the local wildlife.
+Campers can enjoy a foraging walk led by knowledgable individuals, meeting at the Tipi, then heading off on a spectacular walk taking in the site of an Iron Age fort, a traditional fishing cove and an amazing wet woodland, learning about edible wild plants, seaweeds and the local wildlife.
 Private walks can also be arranged.

 West Cornwall has a large number of ancient sites, stone circles, standing stones, quoits, burial chambers, ancient villages and cliff castles.